Kamaro-Engineering/kamaro-container/README.md

 First, you need to install and start docker according to your distro.
 ([Official instructions](https://docs.docker.com/engine/install/#server), [Arch Wiki](https://wiki.archlinux.org/index.php/Docker#Installation))
-If you want to use a NVIDIA graphics card you need at least version 19.03 or otherwise you need to additionally install [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker).
+If you want to use a NVIDIA graphics card you need to additionally install [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker) and restart the docker daemon after that.

 Adding your user to the `docker` group is optional, but might make working with the container a bit smoother.
 If you [prefer not to](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface), prepend the following commands with